peabnuts123/our-text-adventure/README.md

   - [ ] Document that you need an AWS CLI profile named `our-text-adventure` for deployments
   - [ ] Mobile nav
   - [ ] line-wrap on prompt input
+  - [ ] Do not send Commands over the wire in GameScreen payload
+  - [ ] Add spinner / loading state to terminal onSubmit
+  - [ ] Print what items you have received / lost in terminal

   - [x] ~~Make the terminal write text and then prompt you~~
   - [x] ~~Implement slash commands e.g. `/path`~~